Adam Guettel: Days of Wine and Roses

 In January 2023, Atlantic Theater Company announced an eight-week world premiere production of Guettel's adaptation of Days of Wine and Roses, with music, lyrics, and orchestrations by Guettel, book by Craig Lucas (Guettel's collaborator on The Light in the Piazza, almost 20 years previously), and direction by Michael Greif.
-The production, running in May and June 2023, will star Kelli O'Hara and Brian D'Arcy James, and will be the first full production of a new musical by Guettel since Piazza.
+The production starred Kelli O'Hara and Brian D'Arcy James and was the first full production of a new musical by Guettel since Piazza.
+Days of Wine and Roses moved to Broadway, premiering on January 6, 2024, for a 16-week run.